jundalisay/superb/content/en/research/sarkar/criminals/part-9-sin.md

 So it is included in the list of eight Páshas or fetters of the mind.
 That which is inherent or intrinsic in the mind and expresses itself in the external world is called Ripu or enemy.

+## 6 Ripus

+There are 6 Ripus:

+1. lust
+2. anger
+3. avarice
+4. blind attachment
+5. vanity
+6. jealousy

-There are six Ripus – lust, anger, avarice, blind attachment, vanity and jealousy.
-That which originates in the external world and influences the mind is called Pasha.
-Thus Ripu is intro-external and Pasha is extro-internal.
+"Pasha" is that which originates in the external world and influences the mind.
+Thus:
+- ripu is intro-external
+- pasha is extro-internal.

 An intelligent or wise person should keep the Ripus under control and resist the Pashas.

-The ancient saints and sages did not prescribe any method for the resistance of the Ripus because the Ripus should be regulated.
+The ancient saints and sages did not prescribe any method to resist the Ripus because the Ripus should be regulated.

-If a Ripu is resisted or suppressed, then the suppressed Ripus finds expression through another Ripu.
+- **If a Ripu is resisted or suppressed, then the suppressed Ripus finds expression through another Ripu.**

 Suppose in a person the instinct of greed is very strong.

 He is compelled to keep this instinct under control, under pressure of poverty.
 If a person who habitually takes bribes is found not taking bribes due to the enforcement department, then that suppressed instinct of greed will manifest itself through anger or any other Ripu.